Conventional Loan Seller Concession Maximums 2026: What You Need To Know

 Seller concessions, also known as seller-paid closing costs or seller credits, are grouped in with other types of closing assistance called Interested Party Contributions, or IPCs.

-IPCs are any funds issued to the buyer from a party that stands to gain from the transaction:
+IPCs are any funds issued to the buyer from a party that stands to gain from the transaction.
+This can include:

 Seller